Posts by Metropolitan Doulas

 Written by Client Kate – Silver Spring It was 3 a.m. on our first night home from the hospital when I dialed Metropolitan Doulas, crying and desperate for help.
 Our daughter, Piper, had been inconsolable for hours.
 We had tried everything – the (not-yet-recalled) Rock n’ Play, swaddling, white noise, rocking, shushing, bouncing, just holding…

-Read MoreSetting up the Nursery
+Read MoreSetting Up Your Baby Nursery

 Read MorePost-Birth OB Visit and What to Expect